elucidateMe/Python-PDF-Parser/README.md

 'Group1': ['0', 'Off', 'Off']
 ```

-The button formatting option currently prints the button the first button that is recognized as "on" in accordance
+The button formatting option currently prints the button the first button that is recognized as "on" in accordance.
 ```
   def checkPDFButton(self):
     for i in self.pdfDict[self.pdfButtonDict['buttonName']]: